It’s a really big decision.

 The entry requirements for universities vary from year to year.
 But note, chemistry A level is compulsory for most universities, along with a second science subject (maths, biology or physics).

 Before deciding on a location, do some thorough research.
-At this stage, it's a great idea to take a trip around the city to get a feel for it.
+At this stage, it's a great idea to take a trip around the city to get a feel for it - when possible.

 Given the current situation with Covid-19, virtual tours are becoming popular.
 They are a great opportunity to ask the right questions and think about your needs.

 For university students in general, staying local was almost unthinkable in 2013, with around 7% choosing to stay at home.
-That figure has grown massively, UCAS’ recent study indicated that 25% are considering staying local.
+UCAS’ recent study indicated that 25% are now considering staying local.

 Medical school teaching styles are typically classified into traditional, problem-based or integrated teaching.
 Traditional medical courses include Oxford and Cambridge, problem-based courses include Manchester, Sheffield, Liverpool and Glasgow.
 Most medical schools currently adopt the integrated style, which is also recommended by the GMC.
 The table below summarises how these teaching styles differ: